npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run all the tests.
 They should still pass.

-Extract an abstract superclass Open, pulling up sessionId, capacity, and signups as abstract, and sessionStarted and cancelSignUp as concrete.
-Make it a sealed class.
+Extract an abstract superclass Open, pulling up sessionStarted and cancelSignUp as concrete.
+(Ignore the members highlighted in red in the dialog -- they will be inherited from the SignupSheet base class).

+Make Open a sealed class.
+This will get rid of any compilation errors.

 Run all the tests.
 They should still pass.

-Add a new subclass of Open, Full, that takes sessionId and signups as constructor params, and implements capacity to be signups.size:
+Add a new subclass, Full, derived from Open, like this:
 ~~~
+data class Full : Open()
+~~~

+* It will be underlined with a red error highlight.
+* Option-Enter on the error, select "Implement as constructor parameters", and select sessionId and signups in the dialog
+* The class will still be underlined with a red error highlight because `capacity` has not been implemented yet
+* Option-Enter on the error, select "Implement members", and select Ok
+* Implement `capacity` to evaluate to `signups.size`
+* The end result should therefore be:
+    ~~~
     data class Full(
         override val sessionId: SessionId,
         override val signups: Set<AttendeeId>
     ) : Open() {
         override val capacity: Int
             get() = signups.size
     }
     ~~~

 Run all the tests.
 Now SignupHttpHandler won't compile because the Full case is not handled.

 Make all the `when` expressions exhaustive:
-* in handleSignup for POST, adding a branch for Full that sends a CONFLICT response:
+* in handleSignup for POST, Option-Enter on the `when` and choose "Add remaining branches"
-    ~~~
-    is Full ->
-        sendResponse(exchange, CONFLICT, "session full")
-    ~~~
-* in handleSignup for DELETE, change when condition from Available to Open
+* in handleSignup for DELETE and handleStarted, change when condition from `is Available` to `is Open`
-* in handleStarted(), change `Available -> false` to `Open -> false`

-Run the tests.
-They pass.
-COMMIT!

 Change Available::signUp to return Available or Full, depending on whether the number of signups reaches capacity:
 * extract `signups + attendeeId` as a variable, newSignups